kyuupichan/ieee754/docs/ieee754.rst

     though with unbounded exponent range would lie strictly between ``± 2^e_min`` where :attr:`e_min` is the minimum normalized exponent of the destination format.

-    Tininess can be detected before or after rounding, as determined by the operation's *context* argument.
+    Tininess can be detected before or after rounding; this is controlled by the :attr:`Context.tininess_after` attribute of the operation's *context* argument.

-    This exception must not be raised directly; instead one of its two sub-exceptions should be raised depending on whether the result is exact.
+    This exception should not be raised directly; instead one of its two sub-exceptions should be raised depending on whether or not the result is exact.

 .. exception:: UnderflowExact

-   This exception is signalled when the result it tiny but exact.
+   This exception is signalled when the result is tiny but exact.
 Since the result is exact it was necessarily tiny before and after rounding.

-   Under default exception handling, as per IEEE-754, this signal does *not* raise the :attr:`UNDERFLOW` flag and it does *not* signal :exc:`Inexact`.
+   Under default exception handling, as per IEEE-754, this signal does *not* raise the :attr:`UNDERFLOW` flag (nor does it signal :exc:`Inexact`).
 It is the only signal to not raise its associated flag.

 .. exception:: UnderflowInexact